Software & Services Terms and Conditions

 11.2.
 Expenses and Attorneys’ Fees.
 In the event any action, including arbitration, is brought to enforce any provision of this Agreement or any Order or to declare a breach of this Agreement, the prevailing party shall be entitled to recover, in addition to any other amounts awarded, reasonable legal and other related costs and expenses, including attorney’s fees.

 11.3.
 Compliance With Laws.
-Customer agrees to comply with all applicable laws, regulations, and ordinances relating to its performance under this Agreement.
+Customer agrees to comply with all applicable laws, regulations, and ordinances relating to its performance under this Agreement, including, but not limited to HIPAA for Customer’s own LeadingReach account maintenance, configuration, operation and procedures, including but not limited to, user/admin account access and security.
 The parties agree that the Agreement shall not be governed by the United Nations Convention on the International Sale of Goods or by UCITA, the application of which is expressly excluded.

 11.4.
 Assignment.
 Customer may not assign this Agreement or otherwise transfer any subscription created hereunder whether by operation of law, change of control, or in any other manner, without the prior written consent of LeadingReach.
 Any assignment or transfer in violation of this Section shall be null and void.